Daniel Rempel

 • “Disability and Christology” in T&T Clark Encyclopaedia of Christian Theology, forthcoming.

-• “‘We have wasted too much of our time ignoring the fact that we belong together’: The Office, Belonging, and the Body of Christ,” Theology, Religion, and The Office (Lexington Books / Fortress Academic), forthcoming.
+• “We have wasted too much of our time ignoring the fact that we belong together: The Office, Belonging, and the Body of Christ,” Theology, Religion, and The Office: Beauty in the Ordinary Things (Lexington Books / Fortress Academic, 2025): 79-96.

 Peer Reviewed Articles